 It is the goal of the ASET Centers to provide quality-training programs.
-When problems arise, trainees should make every attempt through this formal complaint procedure within the institution to find a fair and reasonable solution. trainees are not required to use the voluntary complaint procedure prior to exercising contractual or legal rights or remedies that may be available to them.
+When problems arise, trainees should make every attempt through this formal complaint procedure within the institution to find a fair and reasonable solution.
+Trainees are not required to use the voluntary complaint procedure prior to exercising contractual or legal rights or remedies that may be available to them.

 Specific Procedures: A trainee may lodge a complaint by communicating orally or in writing to any instructor, Center Manager, or counselor.
 The recipient of the complaint shall transmit it as soon as possible to the Center Manager, who shall attempt to resolve all complaints.

-If a trainee orally delivers the complaint, and the complaint is not resolved, staff shall advise the trainee that a complaint must be submitted in writing to the Center Manager.
+If a trainee orally delivers the complaint, and the complaint is not resolved, either within a reasonable period or before trainee again complains about the same matter, staff shall advise trainee that a complaint must be submitted in writing to the Center Manager.
 Staff shall provide trainee with a written summary of ASET Centers' complaint procedure.